microsoft/reverse-proxy/docs/docfx/articles/service-fabric-int.md

   }
 }
 ```
-It can be loaded into memory on the proxy startup with the following code method called from within Asp.Net's `ConfigureServices` method:
+It can be loaded into the ServiceFabricDiscoveryOptions at startup with the following code method called from within Asp.Net's `ConfigureServices` method:
 ```C#
 services.Configure<ServiceFabricDiscoveryOptions>(_configuration.GetSection("ServiceFabricDiscovery"));
 ```